 You and your sister live in a Lemonworld

 In the original version by The National, this latter stanza maintains the same cadence as the preceding one.
-Bartees' alternation of calm and emphatic change the entire feel of the song, drawing in those who enjoy the juxtoposition.
-He mutes the do-do-dos in one stanza, then emphasizes it in the next.
+Bartees' alternation of calm and emphatic changes the entire feel of the song, drawing in those who enjoy the juxtaposition.
+He mutes the do-do-dos in one stanza, then emphasizes them in the next.
 It's a delicious change-up.

 About Today, Mr. November, and The Geese of Beverly Road (The National covers)